mesosphere-backup/oscon-smack-stack/lab1-dcos-cluster.md

 Now that you can access the DC/OS UI, you can use the copy & paste instructions to install the DC/OS CLI on the bootstrap node.

+**Step 1**

 In the upper left corner of the UI, click on the drop-down menu.
 Then select the "Install DC/OS CLI".

+In the pop-up window toggle to the "Linux" instructions.

+**Step 2**
-In the pop-up window, toggle to the "Linux" instructions.
-Finally, copy and paste the instructions to the bootstrap node.
-After the CLI has been installed, you will be prompted for log in credentials.
+Copy and paste the instructions to the bootstrap node.
+After the CLI has been installed, you will be prompted for log in credentials:

+* username: `bootstrapuser`
+* password: `deleteme`

 ### Optional: Explore the Cluster